chaos-mesh/website/versioned_docs/version-2.7.3/check-workflow-status.md

 ## Check workflow status using `kubectl` commands

-1. Execute the following command to list the current created workflows in the specified namespace:
+1. Execute the following command to list the workflows currently created in the specified namespace:

    ```shell
    kubectl -n <namespace> get workflow
    ```

-2. Choose a workflow you want to check and specify the workflow name in the following command.
-Execute the command to get all workflow nodes of the workflow:
+2. Choose the workflow you want to inspect, then specify its name in the following command to get all of its workflow nodes:

    ```shell
    kubectl -n <namespace> get workflownode --selector="chaos-mesh.org/workflow=<workflow-name>"